makiisthenes/GeoTracker-Apple-Automation/README.md

 }
 ```

 ------
+#### Architecture Overview

-The architecture is shown below,
+The architecture of the system is illustrated below:

 ![image](https://github.com/user-attachments/assets/754b024a-74f2-45a0-9a04-51de2d2a60bb)

 -------
 #### iOS Automation Shortcut
-There is no sharing ability on iOS automation, so manual filling of this is neccesary, in addition to this, limitation of this system, as automations including location services is deemed sensitive and possibly a safety risk, all automations must be run manually by accepting the run button, this is fine if you are using your phone on a constant basis.
+Due to limitations on iOS, sharing automation shortcuts is not possible.
+Therefore, setting up the automation manually is necessary.
+Additionally, since location services are considered sensitive, all location-based automations require manual confirmation to run.
+This is acceptable if you regularly use your phone.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8a18935a-8cba-42ad-850a-feace324d52f" width="45%" />